nekevss/Dummy-release-test/README.md

 Furthermore, Windows was broken due to not adding .exe to the end of the file, so trying to add a wildcard on there.

+## v0.0.5

+This one errored out because I accidentally left commas after "stable" in the Rust version and I foolishly tried to commit --amend it, but that's not a good idea with tags.